harrykhlo/rugby_club/README.md

 ## Add New Member Page (is entered from admin page)

-This page is brought by a button click on admin page.
+This page is brought by a button click on the admin page.
+The button is at the top of the member list on the admin page.

 - Functions of Add New Member Page
   This Add New Member allows the admin to added a new member in the admin's club.
 The following information should be included in a new member: